-It didn’t take long for the Dutch to figure out which way the political wind was blowing.
+It didn’t take long for the Dutch newcomers to figure out which way the political wind was blowing.

-They quickly learned that the Haudenosaunee – particularly the Mohawk Nation who ruled the east end of the “Great Longhouse” – were engaged in on-and-off war against the local Mahican people.
+The Dutch quickly learned that the Haudenosaunee – particularly the Mohawk Nation who ruled the east end of the “Great Longhouse” – were engaged in on-and-off war against the local Mahican people.

 they now fought for control of a highly profitable resource – the

 As the pace of change accelerated, so did the viciousness and deadliness of the fighting.

 old and very young were the first to perish – but by the early 1640s, at

 great dying set off a further cycle of mourning wars, in which

 In the early 1660s, as many as two-thirds of the people in a Haudenosaunee village were captives from other tribes.